cloudogu/gitops-playground/README.md

 In fact, this rolls out a complete DevOps stack with different features including
 * GitOps (with different controllers to choose from: Argo CD and Flux v2),
-* example applications and CI-pipelines (using Jenkins and our [GitOps library](https://github.com/cloudogu/gitops-build-lib)),
+* example applications and CI-pipelines (using Jenkins and the [gitops-build-lib](https://github.com/cloudogu/gitops-build-lib)),
-* Notifications/Alerts (using Mailhog for Demo purposes)
+* Notifications/Alerts (using Mailhog for demo purposes)
 * Monitoring (using Prometheus and Grafana),
-* Secrets management (using Vault).
+* Secrets management (using Vault and external secrets operator).

 The gitops-playground is derived from our experiences in [consulting](https://cloudogu.com/en/consulting/?mtm_campaign=gitops-playground&mtm_kwd=consulting&mtm_source=github&mtm_medium=link), operating the [myCloudogu platform](https://my.cloudogu.com/) and is used in our [GitOps trainings for both Flux and ArgoCD](https://platform.cloudogu.com/en/trainings/gitops-continuous-operations/?mtm_campaign=gitops-playground&mtm_kwd=training&mtm_source=github&mtm_medium=link).